 Jingisukan Sauce

-- Add ½ tbsp lemon juice, 1 tsp honey, 1 tsp chili powder, 1 clove garlic, 10 g fresh ginger, 1 tsp ground sesame seeds and ¼ tsp rice vinegar to the food processor, then blend everything together until no more large chunks remain.
+- Add ½ tbsp lemon juice, 1 tsp honey, 1 tsp chili powder, 1 clove garlic, 10 g ginger root, 1 tsp ground sesame seeds and ¼ tsp rice vinegar to the food processor, then blend everything together until no more large chunks remain.

 - Place the pan on the stove and bring the sauce to a boil while stirring continuously to prevent burning.

-- When 3 minutes are up, remove the pan from the heat and allow the sauce to cool down.
+- Once boiling, reduce the heat to medium-low and simmer for 3 minutes.
+Then, remove the pan from the heat and allow the sauce to cool down.
 If you have time, place it in the fridge until serving.

 Jingisukan